Combe Incorporated

 Combe Incorporated, based in White Plains, New York, is an American personal-care company founded in 1949 by Ivan Combe.
 Combe products are sold in 64 countries on six continents.
 Ivan Combe primarily promoted the brand names instead of the company name.
 Combe owns the brands Just for Men, Sea-Bond, Vagisil, and Grecian Formula.

-Combe was the originator of the Clearasil brand in 1950 but sold the rights to it in 1961 to Richardson-Merrell.
+Combe was the originator of the Clearasil brand in 1950, but sold the rights to it in 1961 to Richardson-Merrell.

 In October 2002, Combe acquired J.B.
 Williams, thereby adding such longtime names as Brylcreem, Aqua Velva and Cepacol to its brand stable.

 In January 2011, Combe sold its cough remedy and skin care business to Reckitt Benckiser, and its foot care business (including Odor-Eaters) to Blistex.

+In 2018, the Environmental Defense Fund and other consumer groups filed a complaint with the Food and Drug Administration to force Combe to remove highly toxic lead acetate from Grecian Formula and other hair dyes.
+As of July 2018, lead acetate has been replaced with bismuth citrate.

+In September 2019, rumours spread about Combe endorsing Joe Biden for presidency, which came from the company's strategic marketing head of US and Canada.
+This rumour was false.

+In December 2020, Combe invested in Virtue Labs, a biotech hair care brand, formulated with a patented bioidentical keratin protein.

+In May 2023, Combe acquired the brand Astroglide and company BioFilm from the Wray Family.